foerstner-lab/READemption/docs/source/fragment_building.rst

        -----------------------------calculated fragment--------------------------------------->

-Fragment building for pairs that map to the reverse strand
+Fragment building for different layouts of pairs that map to the reverse strand
 ----------------------------------------------------------

-A\)
+**A\) Pair in order, no overlap**

        start 2                         end 2